The cost of spinal cord injury can add up quickly and substantially.

 - Orthotics.
 Orthotics will help combat spasticity and stabilize your neck, trunk, arms, and legs.
 Some may be covered by insurance, but not all.

 - Medications.
 The cost of medications can add up, especially if you have to take them long term.
 Secondary complications of spinal cord injury can require many kinds of medicines ranging from generic painkillers to opioids to antidepressants.

 - Hiring a Caregiver.
 Some SCI patients will need to hire a caregiver to give them rides and help with activities of daily living.

 - Mental Health Status.
 Life after a spinal cord injury can definitely be difficult to adjust to and result in PTSD, depression, or anxiety.
 Spinal cord injury recovery is twofold; you have to recover both physically and mentally.

 - Home Modifications.
-Some SCI patients will need to get home modifications like wheelchair ramps, grab bars, and walk-in showers built into their homes to help them become more independent.
+Some SCI patients will need to get home modifications like wheelchair ramps, grab bars, and walk-in or roll-in showers built into their homes to help them become more independent and safe.

 - Adaptive Tools.
 Many SCI patients will need to use adaptive tools like universal cuffs, adapted utensils, and reachers to perform activities of daily living on their own.

 - Car Adaptations.
 Car adaptations like hand controls, wheelchair lifts, and seat adjusters can get spinal cord injury patients on the road again.

 Tips for Reducing the Cost of Spinal Cord Injury

 Thinking about the cost of spinal cord injury can definitely be overwhelming and you may not know where to start.